huangr0867/Shape_3DGAN/README.md

 * Specifics are found in ```model/generate.py```

 ## Results
-This is an example sphere generated for a sphere with 500 points:
+This is an example sphere generated for a sphere with 500 points (after 300 epochs):

 <img src="data/generated/pretrained_generated/pretrained_generated.png" alt="500pts_result" width="500"/>

-This is an example sphere generated for a sphere with 1000 points:
+This is an example sphere generated for a sphere with 1000 points (after 300 epochs):

 <img src="results/299.png" alt="1000pts_result" width="500"/>